It’s a constant issue: how do you manage your child’s screen time? This winter break, use a screen time printable to set reasonable limits.

 Try something as easy as wipe the table after meals, and done is good enough.
 You’re buliding a habit so don’t expect mastery.

-Learning time can be as simple as read a book, play a printable math board game, or working on part of the Everything Alphabet Bundle!
+Learning time can be as simple as read a book, play a printable math board game, or working on part of the Everything Alphabet Printable Pack!

 - Related: Christmas Reading Chart Printable: 12 Days of Christmas